 - An old spoon or flat piece of wood for smoothing the applied caulk

 - Caulk (silicone works best around windows and doors, although some folks prefer polyurethane for its sheer stickiness; avoid cheap caulk and check the tube carefully for uses, coverage rate and paintability)

 - Rubbing alcohol to clean the surface; soap and water to help smooth the bead of caulking; and mineral spirits to clean up if you’re using silicone caulk

-Although caulk is best applied in warm weather, it’s not too late to do it now.
-Check the temperature requirements on the tube when you buy it and read these handy tips for working in cooler temperatures.
+Caulk is best applied in warm weather, but you’ll be fine if you follow the temperature guide on the tube.
+Read these handy tips for working in cooler temperatures.